jhiggason/lorawirelesstracker/GNSS UC6580/readme.md

   // Check if GNSS data has been absent for more than a minute if (millis() - lastGNSSDataMillis > 60000) {
-    Serial.println("Warning: Haven't received GNSS data for more than 1 minute!");
+    USBSerial.println("Warning: Haven't received GNSS data for more than 1 minute!");
     // Additional actions can be added here, like alerts or module resets.
   }
 }